|Mission||Educating youngsters to become an informed, committed, and difference-making generation.|

 |Memberships and Accreditation||

 Accreditation status indicates that a college or private school meets the standards of quality set by an impartial accrediting organization in terms of faculty, curriculum, administration, finances, and student services.
-Accrediting bodies continually monitor and assess their accredited schools, thereby insuring that the schools are delivering on their missions.
+Accrediting bodies continually monitor and assess their accredited schools, thereby ensuring that the schools are delivering on their missions.

 Milwaukee Montessori School is one of only twelve private schools in Wisconsin to be accredited by the Independent Schools Association of the Central States, one of the most rigorous accrediting bodies in the country.
 It is one of twenty elementary schools in the state to belong to the National Association of Independent Schools, and one of five schools in the state to have earned membership in the Educational Records Bureau.